HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: HERBench: High Evidential Requirement Benchmark

 \subsection{Evidential Requirement \& the MRFS Metric}

-\paragraph{Motivation.} Answering a VideoQA item may require fusing evidence from multiple, temporally separated moments, or it may be solvable from a single salient frame.
-To make this requirement \emph{measurable}, we introduce the \textbf{Minimum Required Frame-Set (MRFS)}: the smallest number of frames that must be fused for a model to answer a given question correctly.
-Aggregating MRFS over items yields a benchmark-level statistic that quantifies evidential demand, higher mean MRFS indicates that questions cannot be solved by single-cue shortcuts and instead require multi-moment integration.
+\paragraph{Motivation.} VideoQA questions may require fusing distributed evidence or be solvable via single salient frames.
+To quantify this, we introduce the \textbf{Minimum Required Frame-Set (MRFS)}: the smallest number of frames a model must fuse to answer correctly.
+A higher mean MRFS confirms that questions resist single-cue shortcuts and genuinely demand multi-moment integration.
+Although prior metrics capture important temporal dynamics, they measure fundamentally different properties.
+Temporal Indispensability (1-frame vs. N-frame performance) \cite{mmbenchvideo2024} tests for static shortcuts, while Certificate Length \cite{fu2024videomme, mangalam2023egoschema} measures the human-annotated temporal span needed for verification.
+In contrast, MRFS is an automated, model-centric metric that isolates the exact number of frames a model must fuse, directly quantifying the multi-evidence aggregation challenge without relying on human annotation.

 \paragraph{Definition.} Let $v$ denote the video, $q$ the question, and $y$ the ground-truth answer.
 Let $f$ be a fixed MLLM, $r$ a question-conditioned frame selector, and $x$ a frame budget.
 The selector produces a ranking $\pi=r(v,q)$ over frames and we denote $F_k=\{\pi_1,\ldots,\pi_k\}$ as the top-$k$ subset.
 With evaluator $E(\hat{y},y)=\mathbf{1}\{\hat{y}=y\}$, we define $\mathrm{MRFS}_x(q; f, r)\;=$